-Students who arrive to class after the final bell, will be provided a tardy pass and a verbal warning for the first 3 tardies.
-On the 4th tardy, the student will be sent to 1st period suspension "Sweep."
+Students who arrive to their first hour after the final bell, with an unexcused tardy, will be sent to 1st period suspension "Sweep."
 Students will remain in "sweep" for the duration of 1st period.
 "Sweep" is a consequence; it is not a study hall.
-There is to be no food or drink in "sweep", and the use of electronic devices is prohibited.
+There is to be no food or drink in "sweep," and the use of electronic devices is prohibited.